lightning/bolts/01-messaging.md

 specification is considered a custom record.
 This includes experimental and application-specific messages.

-The `length` is a varint encoded using the BigSize format signaling the size of `value` in bytes.
+The `length` is encoded using the BigSize format signaling the size of `value` in bytes.

 The `value` depends entirely on the `type`, and should be encoded or decoded